-5.3.6 CATEGORY P LIGHTING - LOCAL ROADS, CYCLEWAYS, PATHWAYS AND PLAZAS

-This lighting category is applicable to roads on which the visual requirements of pedestrians are dominant e.g. local roads and to local area traffic management devices.
+5.3.6 CATEGORY P LIGHTING - LOCAL ROADS, CYCLEWAYS, PATHWAYS AND PLAZAS e.g. local roads and to local area traffic management devices.
 It provides a lit environment to help pedestrians orientate themselves, detect potential hazards, discourage fear of crime and crime against the person.
 Also, it includes lighting which is applicable to outdoor public areas, other than roads, where the visual requirements of pedestrians are dominant, e.g. plazas, parks and shopping precincts.
 Subcategories range from P1 to P12.